A modular redesign that brought Users back into the experience.

 Overview

-Mobii connects users to offers from TV, radio, and nearby locations.
-In v3.0, I led the design and UX overhaul — rebuilding the interface with modular components, improving engagement, and smoothing the path from Sketch to final product.
-The app became more than a container for campaigns — it became a tool users wanted to touch, and a platform brands wanted to partner with.
+As the video above by my Creative Director at the time tries to illustrate, Mobii connects users to offers from TV, radio, and nearby locations.
+I led the redesign and UX overhaul — redesigning the interface with modular components in Sketch, refining the websites I developed to house the second level of content, and smoothing the path from design (Sketch and Zeplin at the time) to final development.
+The result was an app that became more than a static container for a content feed, it became a tactile experience Users wanted to touch, and a platform brands wanted to partner with which would later crystallize into my first design system.

 Tactile / Shippable